AutoGameUI: Constructing High-Fidelity GameUI via Multimodal Correspondence Matching: GameUI Construction

-Finally, we exploit a binary cross-entropy loss $\mathcal{L}_{m}$ to train the transformer-based model $\mathbf{\Phi_{cross}}$.
-The binary cross-entropy loss $\mathcal{L}_{m}$ measures the difference between the matching probability $\mathbf{M}$ and the given group labels within a binary log-likelihood framework, which naturally supports unmatchable cases in both training and testing.
-For clarity, we represent unmatchable labels as a zero-filled vector during training and filter out unmatchable cases with a preset threshold $\mathbf{\sigma}=0.5$ during testing.
-Threshold $\sigma$ also allows us to ascertain the values of matrix $\mathbf{r}$ and $\mathbf{c}$ in Eq.~\eqref{eq:otu}, because the number of feasible matches in each row and column of $\mathbf{M}$ can be approximated by comparing the matching probability with $\sigma$.
+Finally, we incorporate GCA modules into the transformer encoder $\mathbf{\Phi_{m}}$ and train it with a binary cross-entropy loss $\mathcal{L}_{m}$.
+To handle unmatchable cases, we set unmatchable labels as zero-filled vectors during training and filter them out with a threshold $\mathbf{\sigma}=0.5$ during testing.
+This threshold also helps determine the values of matrix $\mathbf{r}$ and $\mathbf{c}$ in Eq.~\eqref{eq:ot} by comparing the matching probability with $\sigma$.